jackadam1981/ChromeEc/docs/code_reviews.md

 ## Review guidelines

-Authors and reviewers should follow the Chrome OS firmware review [guidelines][2] while publishing and reviewing code.
+Authors and reviewers should follow the ChromeOS firmware review [guidelines][2] while publishing and reviewing code.

 ## How can I join the rotation?